Ethos Group New England · Leadership Development

 03

-Secure the Sale
+Secure the sale

 Nothing is more important in a car dealership than the car deal.
 When a client is closed and has agreed to take delivery, ensure it gets done — regardless of how the deal comes back into F&I. Never let the sales team's hard work go to waste.